bandaloo/afterlight-caves/README.md

 download a build for your operating system on the [releases page](https://github.com/bandaloo/afterlight-caves/releases).

-To build a desktop version yourself, use this script:
+To build a desktop version yourself, the following script will make a build for all support operating systems in the `release-builds` directory:

 ```
 $ npm run build-desktop